glitzeeule/vscode-tips-and-tricks/README.md

 - [Emacs Keymap](https://marketplace.visualstudio.com/items?itemName=hiro-sun.vscode-emacs)
 - [Atom Keymap](https://marketplace.visualstudio.com/items?itemName=ms-vscode.atom-keybindings)

-### Customize your keyboard shortcuts
+### Customize Your Keyboard Shortcuts

 Open the **Command Palette** and type "keyboard shortcuts."
-You can now add your own keybindings in the file on the right.
+You can now add your own key bindings in the file on the right.

 ![customize keyboard shortcuts](/media/KeyboardShortcuts.gif)

 See more in [Key Bindings for Visual Studio Code](https://code.visualstudio.com/docs/getstarted/keybindings).

-## Tune your settings
+## Tune Your Settings

 Open `settings.json`